ayw2026/ayw2026.github.io/_pages/info.md

 ## Upcoming volume in the [AIRO Springer Series](https://link.springer.com/series/15947)

 Besides abstracts, young researchers will have the opportunity to submit a short paper as a book chapter of a future volume in this series.
 Provisional deadline submission: February 14, 2026.
-More details will be available soon.” (così se non riusciamo ad aprire la piattaforma in tempo per lunedì 3 siamo a posto)
+More details will be available soon.

 ---